pmp-p/pmp-p/README.md

 - For others well everything here is very experimental, async, unthreaded and Python centric.

+- Looking for collaboration on C-Python ® for WebAssembly, or alternatives

+Already collaborated on :
+* [Light and Versatile Graphics Library][lvgl] Micropython simulator

 <!--
 **pmp-p/pmp-p** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.